-Over this article the word “Balance” is used a lot.
-That’s because our brain is used to see things at a “rest” state naturally, like a pot on a table or a car on the street.
-The lacking of balance on the other hand, can make an image feel unnatural or disproportionate.
+In this article, the word “Balance” is used a lot.
+That’s because our brain is used to seeing things at a “rest” state naturally, like a pot on a table or a car on the street.
+The lacking of balance, on the other hand, can make an image feel unnatural or disproportionate.
 This is not necessarily bad, but if you are looking to improve a casual shoot, you might want to look for symmetry.

 8. Candid pictures make great scenes.

 Don’t worry, if you don’t have one at hand, Beazy is there for you, with all the gear you might need.
-Take a look at the camera catalog here.
+Take a look at the camera catalogue here.

 Lastly, If you are following the photographer’s life path, don’t forget to check this article on how to make money as a photographer.